 At the end of the day, it doesn’t matter who you are or where you’re from; it doesn’t matter whether you’re 24 or 42, if you have the skills for the future of work and know how to market it, you’ll win!
 In a time when many people are complaining about not finding work, I know several others who have more jobs than they can handle.

 As I write this, software developer training and outsourcing company, Andela, just announced a $100 million Series D round funding to further scale their program.
 If you asked me, what is education today?
 I’d say it’s an ability to take ownership of your aspirations and grow in confidence that yields success.
 I believe we’re in an “alternative education” era when education is no longer about degrees or accolades.
 It’s about developing the capacity to solve problems – and getting adequate consideration in that process.
-Education today is a reprogramming of the mind.
+Education today is a reprogramming of the mind to add value to society.

 Stop complaining; no one is listening.
 Take control of your life.
 You’ve got this!